martscht/academic-kickstart/content/projects/project_01.md

 +++
-# A Recent and Upcoming Talks section created with the Pages widget.
+# A Recent Blog Posts section created with the Pages widget.
-# This section displays recent talks from `content/talk/`.
+# This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 70  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Recent & Upcoming Talks"
+title = "Projekt 1"
-subtitle = ""
+subtitle = "Google Trends"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "talk"
+  page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 4

   # Choose how many pages you would like to offset by
   offset = 0